-Overall it’s a software solution that needs to be customized according to the business needs you have in the commercial real estate area.
+Overall, it’s a software solution that needs to be customized according to your business needs in the commercial real estate area.

 Dealpath Features and Integrations

-This section is dedicated to discussing what features and integrations you can expect from Dealpath.
+This section discusses what features and integrations you can expect from Dealpath.

-What I noted during my research was that a lot of technical and corporate speech was applied in copywriting.
+During my research, I noted that a lot of technical and corporate speech was applied in their copywriting.